Kale-Ko/Emotecraft-Wiki/pages/en/download-emotes.md

 ## Downloading Custom Emotes

-Currently you can download emotes either from [#emote-list](https://discord.com/invite/CNnyrqvD2H) in the [Discord server](https://discord.com/invite/38e348fxVS) or from the old [Emote archive](https://github.com/KosmX/Emotecraft-emotes).
+Currently you can download emotes from from the [Open Emotes Collection](https://emotes.kosmx.dev/), [#emote-list](https://discord.com/invite/CNnyrqvD2H) in the [Discord server](https://discord.com/invite/38e348fxVS), or from the old [Emote archive](https://github.com/KosmX/Emotecraft-emotes).

+In the Open Emotes Collection find the emote your want using the search feature and then click the download button.

 In the Discord server find the emote you want from #emote-list and then click the title of the embed (For older emotes click the download button in the bottom right).